SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 "Assignments
 do_h_c3 = 'abc'.

-do_h_c3 = 'defghi'. "only 'def' assigned -> length and memory use do not change
+"only 'def' assigned -> length and memory use do not change "Note: In newer ABAP releases, the following statement shows a syntax "warning that the value of the literal (intentionally specified "here like this) is not an admissable value for the target type. do_h_c3 = 'defghi'.

 "Memory consumption changes for dynamic data objects do_i_str = `abc`.